 4.2.2.
-Infrastructure: Traditionally, local authorities have a strong history of developing local infrastructure to attract inward investment and new industries.
-This is a core function of the local government system and there will be continued focus on identification of new infrastructural needs, opportunities for maximising the gains from the investment made, and leveraging economic development and jobs locally and regionally.
-Typical examples of different types of such assistance are in the Illustrative Examples shown.
+Infrastructure: Traditionally, local authorities have a strong history of identifying infrastructural needs and developing local infrastructure to attract inward investment and new industries.
+This is a core function of the local government system and there will be continued focus on identification of infrastructural deficits and the means to meet new infrastructural needs, identification and implementation of innovative funding mechanisms, opportunities for maximising the gains from the investment made, and leveraging economic development and jobs locally and regionally.